 Basic Modding Tools: For Seikos and other watches

-The most commonly modded watch brand at the moment is Seiko, because the aftermarket support for Seiko dive watches at the moment is definitely the strongest.
-Let's use the Seiko SKX007 as an example.
+The most commonly modded watch brand at the moment is Seiko, specifically the SKX007.
 Everything, from something as basic as the straps or the bezels, to the more involved modifications like the crystals, dials and hands, can be modified and customized to your specific needs and preferences.
 You can check out our article on the top 5 Seiko watches to mod if you'd like to find out what else we have to say on this topic.

 Above: Watch modding in progress - some tools of the trade.
 (Source: @watchbuilds on Instagram)

 To set yourself up for success, you're going to have to know what the basic watch modding tools are.
 Having the right tools for the job is crucial.
 In this blog post, we'll break down some of the tools that you NEED to have.

 Bezel Remover Tool

 There's more than one way to skin a cat (PLEASE do not skin cats), and most people who modify their watches will have their own preferred tool for removing their bezel.

 Quite simply, all you need to remove a bezel is a blade that's slim enough to wedge itself in between your watch bezel and your watch case, so that you can pry off the bezel.
 Done correctly, and with a suitable tool, the bezel should pop right off.
 You can check out our bezel remover tool here.

 Pro-tip: To ensure that your watch case and bezel do not get scratched, you can use tape to protect the surfaces that may get scuffed in the process.
 You can also read this blog post for more information on how to change your watch's bezel and bezel insert.